simon9834/Database_for_movieRentalStore_app-in-CS/README.md

  ### <a name="rules"></a>Rules
-> - Follow what the commands say and when *finish a task* click enter to confirm it
+> - Follow what the commands say and after *finishing a task*, click enter to confirm it